jasminlei/cyber-security-project/README.md

-# Cyber Security Project - Secondhand Marketplace
+# Cyber security project - Secondhand marketplace

 A web application demonstrating common security vulnerabilities from the OWASP Top 10 list.
 This project is built with Django (backend) and Vue.js (frontend).